SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array: The Proposed DOA Estimation Method

-where $\zeta$ is chosen based on the detection area, such as from $-\pi/2$ to $\pi/2$.
+where $\zeta$ is chosen based on the detection area, such as from $-\rm{\pi}/2$ to $\rm{\pi}/2$.

-In the proposed SDOAnet, the network is different from existing methods.
-The novelty is that we use the raw sampled data as the network input, and the convolution layers are used to obtain the features of the raw data.
-The raw data contains all the information of the received signals.
-The network's output is a vector, which is neither the DOA results nor the spatial spectrum used by the existing methods.
-The output size is the same as the number of antennas in the array.
-Therefore, the dimension of the SDOAnet is lower than that using the spectrum as the output.
-Hence, the training time can be reduced significantly.
-Additionally, the DOAs can be obtained by finding the peak values of $f_{\text{sp}}(\zeta)$ in (\ref{eq20}), which can avoid the problem of adopting the determined number of the received signals in the networks that using the DOA values as the output.
+The SDOA-Net proposed in this study introduces a novel approach compared to existing methods.
+Unlike previous approaches, our network takes raw sampled data as input and utilizes convolution layers to extract features from these raw data.
+By using the raw data, which contain all the information of the received signals, we obtain a vector as the network's output.
+This output vector is distinct from the DOA results or the spatial spectrum used by existing methods.
+In particular, the size of the output vector matches the number of antennas in the array, resulting in a lower dimension compared to networks that output the spectrum.
+Consequently, training time can be significantly reduced.
+Furthermore, DOAs can be obtained by finding the peak values of $f_{\text{sp}}(\zeta)$ in (\ref{eq20}), which can avoid the problem of adopting the determined number of received signals in networks using DOA values as output.